developers-cosmos/WebHosting-With-GitHubPages/README.md

 In the same alignment, You should upload them in the GitHub<br>
 <br><img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Picture1.png">
 <h3>5.
 Publish your website</h3>
-This is the most awaiting part you are looking for.
+This is the most awaited part you are looking for.
 Let’s take advantage of GitHub.
 Click on the “Settings” button.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(161).png">
 Scroll down until you see the“GitHub Pages”
 If you give the input “Name” as [username].github.io